-Steven is the state outreach manager for the Georgia team.
+Steven is the state outreach director for the Georgia team.
 As the son of two educators, Steven developed a deep passion for education from a very young age.
 Steven realized the dire need to expand opportunities for kids across his state after growing up in a rural district of Eastern North Carolina.

 Steven has worked as a community organizer for numerous organizations and joined StudentsFirst Georgia following his time on the 2012 presidential campaign for Barack Obama, where he served as a field organizer in Colorado.
 In his free time, he enjoys checking out local record shops, gardening and always trying out new recipes.